Happy Birthday to the Baja Insider

 Another great Mexican Birthday tradition is not just the eating of a birthday cake but the tradition of the first bite.
 As everyone stands around the one to have just completed another year of life, they all chant Mordida, Mordida, Mordida!
 Yes, Mordida is the same word used for a bribe but that is because it means to take a bite.
 The birthday person is expected to take their first bite of the cake without any utensils with their hands at their back.
 Then of course customarily one of their best friends or family is sure to push their face into the cake or lift it up into their face for the same affect.
 With this all being done in great fun; I have seen people with many completed years that just love getting their face in the cake.

-www.BajaInsider.com would like to thank you for being our loyal readers and supporters helping us grow through these last 5 years!
+While we can’t virtually have a Piñata party and cake with you we at www.BajaInsider.com would like to thank you for being our loyal readers and supporters helping us grow through these last 5 years!
 Have a wonderful year of living and traveling here in Baja and please help us pass the word as we proceed on to complete yet another year…and many more after that!

 Felicidades a todos!
 From the team at BajaInsider.com .